tinymce/tinymce-docs/howto/TinyMCE3x@How-to_implement_TinyMCE_in_PHP.md

 ---
 layout: default
-title: How-to implement TinyMCE in PHP
+title: Implement TinyMCE in PHP
 ---

 Embedding the editor on a web page form is simple, but handling the content is what makes it useful.